jlutteringer/jlutteringer.github.io/Tabletop RPG/Dungeons & Dragons/Settings/Aurum/Factions.md

 An institution of higher magic learning in Avernus.

 ### The Alamin
-A combination of Helm, Lathander, and Mielikki
+A religious institution combining worship of Helm, Lathander, and Mielikki

 ### The Avernian Nobility
 #### House Durar